AnthonyLeGourrierec/AnthonyLeGourrierec.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my professional website.
-I am Anthony Le Gourriérec, an aspiring digital imaging specialist.
-Currently, I am interning at Interdigital R&D France in Rennes, France, working in the XR over wireless team, where I conduct research on 3D scene elasticity.
+Hello, I'm Anthony Le Gourriérec, a computer science engineer specializing in digital imaging.
+After completing my end-of-study internship at Interdigital R&D France in Rennes and graduating from ESIR (École Supérieure d’Ingénieur de Rennes), I'm eager to begin my professional career.
+I'm currently seeking opportunities in XR, AI imaging, or 3D and digital imaging, preferably near Rennes, but I'm also open to relocating for the right opportunity.

-As my internship comes to an end, along with my studies at ESIR (École Supérieure d’Ingénieur de Rennes), I am seeking new opportunities.
-I am looking for positions in XR, AI imaging, or more generally in digital imaging near Rennes, but I am also open to relocating across Europe or Canada for the right role.
+My passion for digital imaging began over 15 years ago, sparked by watching videos on YouTube.
+This curiosity led me to explore everything from 3D animation and photo montage on my family’s computer to, more recently, developing extended reality applications, AI-generated imagery, and photography.
+This passion guided me through my engineering studies and fueled my latest research internship, where I contributed to two patents on 3D scene adaptation—an achievement that reflects my dedication and commitment to the field.

-On this website, you will find a wealth of information about me, providing insight into my professional and personal interests and capabilities.
-If you are interested in my profile, please do not hesitate to contact me on LinkedIn or by email.
-I will be more than happy to respond to your inquiries.
-Have a great read!
+If you’re intrigued by my profile, feel free to explore my [resume](/cv/) and [projects](/portfolio/).
+I'm always open to new opportunities and connections, so don't hesitate to reach out on [LinkedIn](https://www.linkedin.com/in/anthonylegourrierec) or via [email](mailto:anthonylegourrierec@gmail.com).
+I look forward to hearing from you!